gecrooks/weblogo/README.md

 ### Installation
-If the python package setuptools has been installed, then WebLogo and its dependencies can be downloaded and installed with a single command:
+If the python package <code>setuptools</code> has been installed, then WebLogo and its dependencies can be downloaded and installed with a single command:

 ```sh
 $ sudo easy_install weblogo